Basic Coffee Brewing Knowledge

 These blenders cost about 2,000,000 or more and are divided into two lines: machine and manual phase.

-People can refer to Hario, Akirakoki, and Kalita brands in the manual phase.
+In the manual phase, people can refer to Hario, Akirakoki, and Kalita brands.

 As for the machine, there are WPM suitable for families, Fiorengato eligible for traditional Italian coffee, and Mazzer, which I think is ideal for lightly roasted coffee.